molnard/wasabipres2019/README.md

 # Wasabi wallet

 I would like to show how do we achive privacy in a wallet called Wasabi wallet.
 What kind of technology did we use / implement or develop for that purpose.
-My presentation plan is to go trough an casual day of a bitcoin user.
+My presentation plan is to go trough a casual day of a bitcoin user.

 Let's say you are done with the installation.
 _wallet generation_